-These fine businesses and organization have contributed to this program over the years in amounts ranging from $100 to $5000.
-Any level of contribution to help our young people enjoy the unique learning environment Land Between The Lakes offers is greatly appreciated.
+These fine businesses and organizations have contributed to this program over the years in amounts ranging from $100 to $10,000.
+Any level of contribution to help our young people enjoy the unique learning environment Land Between the Lakes offers is greatly appreciated.

-If you have any questions about an application for a Field Trip Grant experience, contact Jim Taylor, the grant administrator at email@example.com or call him at (270)924-2091.
+If you have any questions about an application for a Field Trip Grant experience, contact Jim Taylor, the grant administrator at firstname.lastname@example.org, or call (270)924-2091.

-Businesses, organizations or individuals that would like to be part of this great program to assist our schools, should send their contributions to School Field Trip Grant Program, Friends of Land Between The Lakes, 345 Maintenance Road, Golden Pond, KY 42211, or contact John Rufli, Executive Director, Friends of Land Between The Lakes by email at firstname.lastname@example.org or phone at (270)924-2077, to learn more about the program and how you can help.
+Businesses, organizations, or individuals that would like to be part of this great program to assist our schools, should send their contributions to School Field Trip Grant Program, Friends of Land Between The Lakes, 345 Maintenance Road, Golden Pond, KY 42211, or contact Aviva Yasgur, Executive Director, Friends of Land Between The Lakes by email at ExecutiveDirector@friendsoflbl.org or phone at (270)924-2077, to learn more about the program and how you can help.